Andreea410/Ad-Space-Booking-System/README.md

 ---

-## 📄 License

-This project is created for educational purposes as part of a technical challenge.

----

-## 👨‍💻 Author

-Created as part of the Generatik Junior Full-Stack Engineer Technical Challenge.

-**Time Spent**: ~4 hours
-- Backend: 2 hours
-- Frontend: 1.5 hours
-- Documentation: 0.5 hours

----

 ## 🎉 Thank You!

 Thank you for reviewing this project!
 I hope this README makes it easy to set up and run the application.
 If you have any questions or feedback, I'd love to hear them during the interview!